Hardiness zones

 Disease and pests: None

-Additional comments: Yucca thompsoniana looks like a smaller hybridized version of Y. brevifolia and Y. rostrata.
-There is a very boss looking dwarf phenotype that grows only on the Edwards Plateau of Texas.
-Beaked yucca is found over a wide range of landscape across the United Staets from Brooklyn, New York to Tarzana, California.
+Additional comments: Yucca thompsoniana looks like a smaller hybridized version of Yucca brevifolia and Yucca rostrata.
+There is a very boss-looking dwarf phenotype that grows only on the Edwards Plateau of Texas.
+Beaked yucca is found over a wide range of landscape across the United States from Brooklyn, New York to Tarzana, California.
 It grows exceptionally well in Phoenix and Tucson, Arizona.

-Some taxonomic confusion exists among yucca enthusiasts between Yucca thompsoniana and Yucca rigida.
+Taxonomic footnote: Some confusion exists among yucca enthusiasts between what is Yucca thompsoniana verses Yucca rigida.